Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 Auto-updater version requires Booplicate's "Submod Updater Plugin" otherwise you will encounter a error upon booting up the game.

-This submod was originally created with MAS version 12.8; I cannot cite whether it would work with earlier versions.
+This submod was originally created with MAS version 12.8; earlier versions are not guarenteed to work with SCL.